 Looking to create a WordPress PDF generator to automatically generate PDF documents from your WordPress site?
 This post has you covered!
 This is a complete guide to using Gravity Forms as a flexible WordPress PDF generator for use cases such as:

 And more!
 You’ll learn how to set this up from scratch.

-A WordPress PDF generator is great for any situation where you need to receive input and then generate that data into a finished PDF file.
-For example, contracts, applications, bureaucratic forms, etc.
+A WordPress PDF generator is great for any situation where you need to receive input on your WordPress website and then generate that data into a finished PDF file – for example, contracts, applications, bureaucratic forms, etc.

 The best way to use WordPress as a PDF generator is with a form plugin like Gravity Forms that you pair with Fillable PDFs, a PDF generator plugin extension for Gravity Forms.

 By combining these two tools, you’ll be able to create front-end forms to collect data for any type of PDF, from contracts to applications and more.
 Then, you’ll be able to generate PDFs that maintain your own design/branding, including a watermark if needed.

 Fillable PDFs even has the functionality to automatically email the generated PDF to yourself or the person who filled out your form, saving you both the hassle of downloading each new PDF individually.

 By the end of this post, you’ll be able to take a WordPress PDF generator form like this:

 And then turn it into a finished PDF document like this:

 Why Gravity Forms + Fillable PDFs Make the Best WordPress PDF Generator